 A “Long Emergency” is not temporary; it is a major wide-spread crisis which has the potential to drag on for months or even years without any relief.
-There are several ways a Long Emergency could occur, with the two most likely possibilities being either a major pandemic or a collapse of the world-wide financial system.
+There are several ways a Long Emergency could occur, such as a major pandemic, X-class solar flare or a collapse of the world-wide financial system.

 This can result in break-downs in the social order and lawless behavior as many people become increasingly desperate when the supply chains they previously relied on begin to fail.
 It may be possible that some people find at least a meager access to food and supplies, but with billions of people on our planet, it is inevitable that some will not find enough of the things they need to survive.
 Those who have any food, supplies or items of value will naturally hope that it will be enough to sustain them until "everything is fixed", not realizing that the intricate web of supply & demand which stretched around the world might not be repaired for many years.

-The Long Emergency Alliance Plan is a system of creating alliances with other individuals for the purpose of working together in order to improve their chances of survival.
+The Long Emergency Alliance Plan (L.E.A.P.) is a system of creating alliances with other individuals for the purpose of working together in order to improve their chances of survival.
 This is accomplished by each person focusing on their own survival needs and how to overcome the challenge of getting these things.
-A need might involve creating a reliable supply of clean water, improving food storage, or increasing their home's safety.
+A need might involve creating a reliable supply of clean water, improving food storage or increasing their home's safety.
 If they are unable to complete one of these projects on their own, they find fair & equitable ways to work with other people on these projects (through barter & trade) so that all of the participants benefit from a project's completion.
-This establishes an organization in which the members are working toward mutually-beneficial goals, exchanging goods and services, and gaining more self-reliance.
-It maintains equality between the group members and naturally encourages everyone participating to offer their best skills and talents to the other members of the group.
-This creates a micro-economy and new supply chains being established between trusted allies on the local level, to replace the massively-damaged global economy they once relied on so heavily for their needs.
+This establishes an organization in which the members are working toward mutually-beneficial goals, exchanging goods and services and gaining more self-reliance.
+It helps to maintain equality between the group members and naturally encourages everyone participating to offer their best skills and talents to the other members of the group.
+This system accomplishes all of these benefits by creating a micro-economy as new supply chains are established between trusted allies on the local level, to replace the damaged global economy they once relied on so heavily for their needs.